MagmaGuy/FreeMinecraftModels/ReadMe.md

 - Because resource pack models can only have models go from -16 to +32 in size, models are shifted in the background.
 This is completely invisible to players.
 - Leather horse armor is used to create models with a hue that can be influenced through code (i.e. for damage indications).
 The horse armor must be set to white to display the correct colors!
 - Blockbench uses a specific system of IDs for the textures, but actually reads the textures sequentially from config.
 IDs are assigned here based on their position in the list of textures, following how Blockbench does it.
-- Each boneBlueprint is a different armor stand entity due to Minecraft limitations
+- Each bone is a different entity due to Minecraft limitations
 - Leather horse armor is on the head slot of the armor stand
-- Armor stands are used for the default static items. //todo: soon I'll have to implement the new alternative display system from MC 1.19.4+, it's way more efficient
+- Both armor stands and display entities are used for the default static items; bedrock clients get the armor stands, and 1.19.4+ clients get the display entities (older clients will get armor stands)
-- To avoid collisions with other plugins which modify leather horse armor, FMM uses custom model data values starting at 50,000

 # Contributing to the FreeMinecraftModels (FMM) project in general